Silvinecoder/igdb-proxyapi/README.md

         ID = `?id=${ID}`
 ```

-if the ID has information inside, we want to output in the endpoint as ?id=informationAboutGame
+If the ID has information inside, we want to output in the endpoint as ?id=informationAboutGame

-Our last if function is for Authorization and Errors
+Our last if function is for Authorization and Errors, this is how it works:

 ```
  if (!URL || !TOKEN )  throw new Error('missing info')
 ```

-if the URL and TOKEN is empty or Falsy terminate the process
+if the URL and TOKEN is empty or Falsy (false value in a boolean context) it terminate the process

-The alternative and safer way is to show a console error instead of terminating the process, we do this by:

 ```
 if (!API_URL || !API_TOKEN )  console.error('missing info')
 ```

+The alternative and safer way is to show a console error instead of throw new error.

-For the last function it calls the API_URL, search and ID shows the data if the user gave the right API_TOKEN
+For our last function it checks if the user provides the right API_token, it's done by:

 ```
 const response = await axios(API_URL + search + ID, {